‘Mom’s worth it’: US holiday travel surges despite outbreak

 As for her travels, “it’s not just ‘oh, recreation.’
 I’m getting back to my place.
 I’m not going to another,” she said.
 “The risk has to be worth the benefits.”

-Associated Press reporters Alexandra Olson in New York; Ben Finley in Norfolk, Virginia; Heather Hollingsworth in Kansas City, Missouri; Sarah Blake Morgan in Raleigh, North Carolina; and Sophia Tulp in Atlanta contributed to this report.
+Associated Press reporters Alexandra Olson in New York; Ben Finley in Norfolk, Virginia; Heather Hollingsworth in Kansas City, Missouri; Sophia Tareen in Chicago; Sarah Blake Morgan in Raleigh, North Carolina; and Sophia Tulp in Atlanta contributed to this report.